XiaogangHuang/FastKMeans/README.md

 # FastKMeans

-FastKMeans is a high-performance implementation of the Lloyd's algorithm.
+FastKMeans is a high-performance implementation of Lloyd's algorithm.

 ## Experimental Environment